change-hi/change-hi.github.io/morea/data-movement/experience-transmission-control-protocol.md

 Currently, up to 10 Gigabit Ethernet can be filled by a typical server grade computer

-On 100 Gigabit,varioustransfer speeds > 80 Gbps have been recorded (see pic)
+On 100 Gigabit, various transfer speeds > 80 Gbps have been recorded (see pic)

 Working 100G flows tend to be 30 Gbps or less